sbaresearch/data-fingerprinting/docs/_phase2.md

 12. How does having multiple datasets help or complicate your attack?

 ## Submission
-- documentation not exceeding 3 pages
+- documentation not exceeding 4 pages (even in case of collaborations, please each submit your own report)
-- code if applicable
+- code (scripts and corresponding output, e.g. a Jupyter notebook with the results of the run(s), or otherwise saving the CLI output to a .txt file)
-- attacked dataset(s) in .csv
+- attacked dataset(s), each in a separate .csv following the same structure as the original file

 See full submission details [here](submission.md).